melles1991/usecuewebsite/_posts/en/2021-05-12-a-message-for-paul-kinlan.md

 title: A message for Paul Kinlan
 ---

+Paul Kinlan sent me a [video message](/uploads/paulkinlan.mp4) when I joined WebDev Insights.
+I took the time to answer his question.
+You can find my reply below.

 Hi Paul,

 Thank you for your warm welcome.
 You say you want to make the web better (twice).